Mahedihasanmoin/go-roar/README.md

 # Run Application
 - Clone this repository
 - Create a Mysql database and set environment variable DATABASE_URL accordingly if not using same as default
-- Build the application: go build to create go-base binary
+- Build the application: go build to create go-roar binary
-- Run the application: go-base serve
+- Run the application: go-roar serve

 ## Environment/Config Variables
 | Name | Data type | Description |Default |